bmclku/bmclku.github.io/content/_index.md

     content:
       title: About
       text: |
-        Our team endeavors to uncover the intricate computational processes underlying visual cognition in both humans and machines.
+        Our team endeavors to uncover the complex computational dynamics underlying visual cognition in both humans and machines.
 This pursuit involves delving into the computational principles and neural mechanisms within the brain that enable stable visual representations of our environment.
-In parallel, we leverage understanding from human cognition to improve machine models.
-In an age where machines are increasingly integrated into our daily lives and play a crucial role in society, the need for reliable, human-compatible machine models is critical.
+In parallel, we leverage understanding from human cognition to advance machine models.
+As machines become integral to our daily lives and play a crucial role in society, the demand for trustworthy, human-compatible machine models cannot be overstated.
 We envision a future where machines and humans work together seamlessly, with technology augmenting human tasks and activities.
 If our vision aligns with your academic or professional pursuits, feel free to contact the PI to discuss collaboration opportunities or to learn more about becoming a member of our team.

-        Our research interests include:
+        Our current research focus areas:
-        - Robustness in visual perception
+        - Enhancing object and face recognition robustness under challenging conditions
-        - Face recognition
+        - Developing bio-inspired strategies for deep learning
-        - Developmental learning scheme
+        - Exploring the mysteries behind visual illusions
-        - Viusal illusion
+        - Understanding high-level semantic cognition
-        - Brain decoding
+        - Decoding human brain activity for insights into the mind
     design:
       columns: '1'
       background: